ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/05_Basics.md

     ->get();
 ```

-There is no layer limit so you can but Closure into Closure.
+There is no layer limit so you can put Closure into Closure.

 ```php
 // SQL: select * from `people` where `is_admin` = 1 or ( ( `is_active` = 1 and `is_moderator` = 1 ) or ( `is_active` = 1 and `deleted_at` is NULL and `email_confirmed_at` is not NULL ) )